theblaggy/Blackjack/README.md

 # Blackjack
 Blackjack Singleplayer Mode Only

-This one will be handed in to school
+This one will be handed in at school